sbentley85/recipes_db/README.md

-# Recipe
+# Recipe DB

-Recipe DB is a no nonsense recipe site designed to allow users to easily store and browse recipes usind a React front-end.
+Recipe DB is a no-nonsense recipe site designed to allow users to easily store and browse recipes usind a React front-end.
 It was made as a portfolio project by [Simon Bentley](https://sbentley.me)

 ## Live Demo